Start Your LLC in Maine

 Name Search and Reservation

 Before finalizing anything, though, you need to research whether the name you want is available.
+You can’t have the same name as any other business in Maine.
 We have a Maine business name search page that can guide you through this process.

-If you find a name you like but aren’t yet ready to file your Articles of Organization, Maine allows you to reserve a business name for 120 days for a fee.
+If you find a name you like but aren’t yet ready to file your Articles of Organization, Maine allows you to reserve a business name for 120 days for a $20 filing fee.
+This reservation can’t be renewed.

 If you want to simplify and speed up the process of securing an assumed name, we have a Maine DBA service you can use.